AkhileshBasetty/cs35l-notebooks/Internet.md

 1. Header compression
 2. Server push (lets the server send a response without a request)
 3. Pipelining (allows client to send multiple requests so the server can respond in batches, allows more *parallel* communication instead of having the client wait for a response every single time)
-4. Multiplexing (talk to multiple websites over one TCP channel)
+4. Multiplexing (servers can respond to the easy requests before the harder ones - responses come in out of order)

 **HTTP/3**

-Not released yet.

-1. Now based on UDP instead of TCP (motivated by the increase in voice/video services)
-2. Uses even more multiplexing
+Came out in 2022.
+Motivation: TCP is bad for audio/video streams.
+These streams don't care if there is an occasional blip in the stream

+1. Built atop **QUIC** (Jim Roskind, Google, 2012) instead of TCP:
+    * Like TCPv2 + handles stream losses
-3. Avoids jitter by avoiding **head-of-line** blocking delays; allows content after a dropped packet to be delivered (?)
+2. Prevents freezing by avoiding TCP level **head-of-line** blocking delays; allows content after a missing packet to be delivered immediately
+    * Discards out-of-order packets

 ## Data Languages